jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 provide a comment that explains the reason for the negative vote and suggest steps to mitigate the issue.

-The specification committee chair (or their designate) tallies the results of the vote, and aggregates the comments and presents them to the community via the specification project page on jakarta.ee, a summary email to <jakarta.ee-community@eclipse.org>, and a copies to
+The specification committee chair (or their delegate) tallies the results of the vote, and aggregates the comments and presents them to the community via the specification project page on jakarta.ee, a summary email to
 <jakarta.ee-spec@eclipse.org> and <emo@eclipse.org>, within one week of
 the completion of the vote.